 Background

-Intellectual disability (ID) manifests itself in functional difficulties in three main domains - conceptual, practical and social.
-The currently accepted definition by the opinion leaders in Israel and around the world defines ID as a dynamic phenomenon that can change during life span depending on personal and environmental factors.
+Intellectual disability (ID) manifests in functional difficulties in three main domains: conceptual, practical, and social.
+The definition currently accepted by experts and opinion leaders in this field, in Israel and around the world, describes ID as a dynamic phenomenon that can change during an individual’s life span depending on personal and environmental factors.
 This dynamism and the complex medical conditions that usually characterize adults with ID require repeated evaluations and the provision of therapeutic support accordingly.

-However, there is difficulty in collecting reliable information regarding these changes due to many reasons: complex morbidity, multiple disabilities, communication impairments, challenging behaviors, premature aging and masking of the existing condition due to multiple medications; Together with a lack of adapted assessment tools, professional therapists and the lack of sufficient funding sources - it is difficult and sometimes impossible to provide an adequate therapeutic response to the needs of this population.
+However, multiple factors can impede collecting reliable information regarding these changes: complex morbidity, multiple disabilities, communication impairments, challenging behaviors, premature aging, and multiple medications that may mask the underlying condition.
+Additionally, the lack of appropriate assessment tools, professional therapists, and sufficient funding sources make it difficult and sometimes impossible to provide an adequate therapeutic response to the needs of this population.

-A possible solution to streamlining the process lies in the development of a functional screening tool adapted for use by the direct caregivers who are in daily contact with those service recipients.
+A possible solution to streamlining the therapeutic process lies in the development of a functional screening tool adapted for use by the caregivers who are in direct, daily contact with service recipients.

 Aim: